Atosdelafer/A8z2hZXB/presentation/SlidesSjoerd.md

 # Powerful basis for logical inference

-* Combining unification and backtracking to search trees results in a fast tool for logical inference
+* Combining unification and backtracking into search trees results in a fast tool for logical inference
 * Understanding of underlying concepts is important to understand results produced
 * Various implementations might grant diffrent results, when cosidering a query like: